 The permanent magnet system is constructed using either fully stabilised ferrite magnets or the highest grade of rare earth neodymium magnets.
 The wire wrapped model, featuring rare earth neodymium magnets, produces a boosted magnetic field to enable the separation of para magnetics (e.g. minerals, recycled materials)

 The strength of the magnetic element (either standard strength ferrite or high-strength rare earth neodymium) is selected on the basis of the magnetic susceptibility of the material.
-There are two designs of magnetic element to suit specific separation objectives:
+There are two designs of magnetic system to suit specific separation objectives:

 - Axial – where the polarity runs along the width of the Drum Magnet.
-This is ideally suited for ferrous material recovery with an objective of maximising purity and limiting the carry-over of non-metallics into the magnetics.
+This is ideally suited for ferrous material recovery with an objective of maximising its purity and limiting the carry-over of non-metallics into the magnetics.
 The axial field flips attracted magnetics as they move from one pole to another, freeing entrapped non-magnetics

 - Ferrite Drum Magnet (standard strength) – Ideally suited for separating larger ferrous tramp metal and strongly magnetic particles;